 Bang & Olufsen Beoplay H95

-For work and leisure: Bose Sport Earbuds
+For the workout of a lifetime: Bose Sport Earbuds

 The Sport Earbuds boast truly lifelike sound quality and an eerily comfortably fit that is pleasingly difficult to dislodge, while music sounds clear, balanced and crisp — even at the most motivating volumes.
+Forget clock watching as you try to squeeze out those last reserves of energy at your next cardio session: these headphones will ensure you barely feel a thing.

 Bose Sport Earbuds